About the Sony Cyber-shot® DSC-RX100 VII

 Drive Modes: The camera offers multiple Drive Modes.
 In addition to single image shooting, you can choose from the following:

-- Continuous Shooting: The camera shoots continuous images at three speed settings while you press and hold down the shutter release: Hi: 24 frames per second, Mid: 10 frames per second, and Lo: 3.5 frames per second.
+- Continuous Shooting: The camera shoots continuous images at three speed settings while you press and hold down the shutter release: Hi: 20 frames per second (F8 or greater), Mid: 10 frames per second (F8 or greater), and Lo: 3 fps mechanical/5 fps electronic shutter

 - Self-Timer: You can set the Self-Timer mode to a 10-second, 5-second, or 2-second delay so you can be in the picture.